HRNet/HRNet-Semantic-Segmentation/README.md

 # High-resolution networks (HRNets) for Semantic Segmentation

 ## News
+- Small HRNet models for Cityscapes segmentation.
+Superior to MobileNetV2Plus...
 - Rank \#1 (83.7) in [Cityscapes leaderboard](https://www.cityscapes-dataset.com/benchmarks/).
 HRNet combined with an extension of [object context](https://arxiv.org/pdf/1809.00916.pdf)

 - Pytorch-v1.1 and the official Sync-BN supported.
 We have reproduced the cityscapes results on the new codebase.
 Please check the pytorch-v1.1 branch.